brazil-data-cube/bdc-db/USAGE.rst

 ..
     This file is part of BDC-DB.
-    Copyright (C) 2020 INPE.
+    Copyright (C) 2022 INPE.

-    BDC-DB is a free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/gpl-3.0.html>.

 Usage